 workweek, and at least one 24-hour period of rest per week.
-Labor laws also guarantee 11 paid national holidays, 10 days of paid vacation after 1 year of work, and 20 days after 4 years.
-Despite these and other worker rights and protections, lax enforcement and a large informal sector enable violations like workplace discrimination, deficient workplace safety standards, child labor (see p.
-3 of Family and Kinship), and a 6-day workweek.
+Labor laws also guarantee 11 paid national holidays, 10 days of paid vacation after one year of work, and 20 days after four years.
+Despite these and other worker rights and protections, lax enforcement and a large informal sector enable violations like workplace discrimination, deficient workplace safety standards, child labor (see Family and Kinship), and a 6-day workweek.

-Time Zone: Honduras adheres to Central Standard Time (CST), which is 6 hours behind Greenwich Mean Time (GMT) and 1 hour behind Eastern Standard Time (EST).
+Time Zone: Honduras adheres to Central Standard Time (CST), which is six hours behind Greenwich Mean Time (GMT) and one hour behind Eastern Standard Time (EST).
 Honduras does not observe daylight savings time.